Discriminative reconstruction via simultaneous dense and sparse coding: Experiments

-\textbf{CSCNet implicitly learns $\A\x + \B\u$ model in the presence of noise}: We observed that $\text{CSCNet}_{\text{LS}}^{\text{tied}}$ comprises three groups of filters: one with small bias, one with intermediate ones, and a third with large values (see \textbf{Appendix D} for bias visualizations).
+\textbf{CSCNet deviates from sparse coding and implicitly learns $\A\x + \B\bu$ model in the presence of noise}: By training the biases, $\text{CSCNet}_{\text{LS}}$ deviates from the sparse coding model; the neural network's bias is directly related to the sparsity enforcing hyper-parameter $\lambda_u$.
+The larger this bias, the sparser the representations.
+We observed that $\text{CSCNet}_{\text{LS}}$ automatically segments filters into three groups: one with small bias, one with intermediate ones, and a third with large values (see Figure \ref{fig:bias}).
 We found that the feature maps associated with the large bias values are all zero.
 Moreover, the majority of features are associated with intermediate bias values, and are sparse, in contrast to the small number of feature maps with small bias values, which are dense.
+We call the dictionary atoms, corresponding such small biases, implicit $\A$.
+Similarly, dictionary atoms with moderate biases can be seen as implicit $\B$.

-These observations suggest that {\it autoencoders implementing the sparse coding model ($\y = \B\u$), when learning the biases by minimizing reconstruction error, implicitly perform two functions.} First, they select the optimal number of filters.
+These observations suggest that autoencoders implementing the sparse coding model ($\y = \B\bu$), when learning the biases by minimizing reconstruction error, implicitly perform two functions.
+First, they select the optimal number of filters.
 Second, they partition the filters into two groups: one that yields a dense representation of the input, and another that yields a sparse one.
-In other words, the architectures trained in this manner {\it implicitly learn the dense and sparse coding model} ($\y = \A\x + \B\u$).
-Figure~\ref{fig:vis}(b) shows the filters.\\
+In other words, the architectures trained in this manner {\it implicitly learn the dense and sparse coding model}.
+Figure~\ref{fig:vis}(b) shows the filters.
+The above-mentioned interpretation of CSCNet with learned biases offers to revisit the optimization-based model used to construct the autoencoder; if the network implicitly learns a bipartite representation, why not explicitly model that structure?
+Through our experiments, we showed that doing so leads to increased performance with the recovered dictionaries and representations not deviating from their expected behavior.
+The resulting network is also more interpretable, as we can directly visualize and analyze each component.